 If NE = 0 but the IGNNE# input is active while an unmasked x87 FPU exception is in effect, the processor disregards the exception, does not assert FERR#, and continues.
 If IGNNE# is then de-asserted and the x87 FPU exception has not been cleared, the processor will respond as described above.
 (That is, an immediate exception case will assert FERR# immediately.
 A deferred exception case will assert FERR# and freeze just before the next x87 FPU or WAIT instruction.)
 The assertion of IGNNE# is intended for use only inside the x87 FPU exception handler, where it is needed if one wants to execute non-control x87 FPU instructions for diagnosis, before clearing the exception condition.
 When IGNNE# is asserted inside the exception handler, a preceding x87 FPU exception has already caused FERR# to be asserted, and the external interrupt hardware has responded, but IGNNE# assertion still prevents the freeze at x87 FPU instructions.
 Note that if IGNNE# is left active outside of the x87 FPU exception handler, additional x87 FPU instructions may be executed after a given instruction has caused an x87 FPU exception.
-In this case, if the x87 FPU exception handler ever did get invoked, it could not determine which instruction caused the exception.
+In this case, if the x87 FPU exception.